 The name of the current user is displayed next to the menu bar on the right side.
-The customer can click his name to open a drop-down menu containing a logout link and a link to change the password.
+The customer can click his name to open a drop-down menu containing a logout link.
+Depending on the configuration of the CM system, a link to change the password might be available as well.